-The command displays the relevant settings for the current agent.
+The command displays the relevant settings for the current agent, including the cipher list and TLS version.

 5.6 MySQL Cluster Manager Process Commands

 This section contains information about MySQL Cluster Manager client commands used to start and stop MySQL NDB Cluster processes, and to determine which processes are currently running.